raygun101/MarkupKit/README.md

     - (NSString *)nameForSection:(NSInteger)section;
     - (NSInteger)sectionWithName:(NSString *)name;
+    - (nullable id)valueForSection:(NSInteger)section;
+    - (NSArray *)valuesForSection:(NSInteger)section;

+The first method, `nameForSection:`, returns the name associated with a given section, or `nil` if the section does not have a name.
+The second method, `sectionWithName:`, returns the index of a named section.
+The remaining two methods allow a caller to access the selection state for a given section.

 ### UITableViewCell
 Instances of `UITableViewCell` are created programmatically using the `initWithStyle:reuseIdentifier:` method of `UITableViewCell`.
 MarkupKit adds the following factory methods to `UITableViewCell` to allow table view cells to be declared in markup: